EddieHubCommunity/support/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Describe this issue template's purpose here.
+about: Create a bug-report to help us address errors in the repo.
-title: ''
+title: '[BUG]'
 labels: bug
 assignees: ''